Marshall County coach Aaron Beth resigns - NewsBreak

 Join us as we welcome and introduce the 2022 Hoptown Hoppers!
 Help us welcome these young men to Hopkinsville, KY!
 Let’s celebrate our tenth season the right way, by showing our newest roster some southern hospitality at Casey Jones Distillery on Tuesday, May 31st at 7pm!
 Dinner provided by Four Seasons Catering.

-Union City, Tenn.–An Obion County Circuit Court jury found Tony Markee Mosley guilty of second degree murder in the stabbing death of Decora Alexander in 2019.
-The two-day trial started Monday in the local courtroom.
-The jury found him not guilty of first-degree murder and abuse of a corpse.

-Murray, Ky.–The city of Murray came to a standstill Saturday for the funeral of Calloway County Chief Deputy Jody Cash, who was killed in the line of duty earlier this month in front of the Marshall County Sheriff’s Office.
-Hundreds of law enforcement and first responders from all over the region and the country came to Murray for the funeral and hundreds of people lined the streets of Murray with flags and posters for the procession from the CFSB Center to the cemetery.
-Businesses on the route stopped their work day so that employees and patrons could watch the procession.
-Imes Funeral Home in Murray was in charge of the funeral arrangements.
+A familiar face has been chosen as the next director of Hopkinsville Community and Development Services.
+Thomas Britton began his career with CDS in 1995 as a planner and later served as manager of planning and assistant director.
+From 2007 to 2019, Birtton worked for a regional council of governments in South Carolina holding the positions of assistant planning director and planning director.

-A Christian County Sheriff’s Deputy was injured in a DUI crash in Muhlenberg County Tuesday afternoon.
-Christian County Sheriff’s Deputies say Sgt.
-Rick Burgess and Lt.
-Scott Smith were on the Western Kentucky Parkway when a car driven by Lorena Sutton went to make a U-Turn and struck their vehicle.
+A Christian County Sheriff’s Deputy was injured in an accident on the Western Kentucky Parkway in Muhlenberg County Tuesday and the other driver was arrested for her fourth DUI.
+Christian County Sheriff’s Major Jason Newby says Sgt.
+Ricky Burgess and Lt.
+Scott Smith were on their way back to...

-(Age 80, of Oak Grove) Funeral service will be Saturday May 28th at 12noon at Hughart, Beard & Giles Funeral Home.
-Burial will follow in Riverside Cemetery.
-Visitation will be Friday from 4pm to 7pm at Hughart, Beard & Giles Funeral Home.

 Princeton’s Emma Talley won her first match at the LPGA Tour’s Bank of Hope Match Play in Las Vegas Wednesday, defeating Jennifer Kupcho 2 and 1.
 Talley faces off with Stacy Lewis in her second match today.
 The PGA Tour’s Charles Schwab Challenge begins today at Colonial Country...